Triforcey/neo-static/README.md

 # NEO-STATIC
 ## This is just the front end for Arduino!
-To get the front end for the RPI, go to [neo-static-server](https://github.com/Triforcey/neo-static-server).
+To get the back end for the RPI, go to [neo-static-server](https://github.com/Triforcey/neo-static-server).
 ## Original purpose
 To generate random numbers.
 It worked as expected.
 The random numbers were generated on a RPI3 using floating GPIO pins.
 ## What actually happened